MAP-Productions/Planet-Takeout/README.md

-# ZEEGA app boilerplate
+## ZEEGA

 Zeega is an open-source HTML5 platform for creating interactive documentaries and inventing new forms of storytelling.
 To read more about Zeega go to [zeega.org](http://zeega.org).

-the app boilerplate is based heavily on the [Backbone Boilerplate](https://github.com/backbone-boilerplate/grunt-bbb)
+This app structure is based heavily on the [Backbone Boilerplate](https://github.com/backbone-boilerplate/grunt-bbb)